-3. Results
+3 Results

 Two processor architectures were initially considered for the time estimation process and modeled, using the proposed hardware model.
-The first one was a Intel 80C186EC processor, a CISC core with two pseudo-pipelined stages, a 6-byte prefetch queue and no instruction cache memory; the second one was a Motorola PowerPC MPC860 processor, a RISC core with an 8-stage pipeline and a 2-set associative instruction cache memory of 4 Kb.
+The first one was a Intel 80C186EC processor, a CISC core with two pseudo-pipelined stages, a 6-byte prefetch queue and no instruction cache memory [Intel 91]; the second architecture was a Motorola PowerPC MPC860 processor, a RISC core with an 8-stage pipeline and a 2-set associative instruction cache memory of 4 Kb [Motorola 98].